 - IS-700.A (National Incident Management System, an Introduction)

 - Once classes are completed, please send copies of the certificates to our CART Coordinator at [email protected] along with an email of introduction

 - Volunteers are required to pay a one-time fee of $15 per adult.
 This offsets the costs of your criminal background check and nametag.
 Please understand that your volunteer fee is non-refundable and will be considered a contribution to the shelter should you decide to forego volunteering as part of the CART team.

 - HSPPR does not accept volunteers with a criminal record in relation to (1) any felony, (2) sexual or violent crimes, (3) theft-related crimes or (4) animal neglect or cruelty within the last 7 years.
 HSPPR requires all persons applying to volunteer to state any past criminal record and reserves the right to conduct a background check on any volunteer.

 - Once you have completed the above steps, we will schedule you to attend a basic team member orientation and training.
-This may include a 6-hour Companion Animal Orientation and a two-part Livestock Orientation.
-The classroom portion is at HSPPR (2hrs) and the hands-on portion is at a horse rescue in Calhan (4 hours).
+This include Companion Animal Orientation, Livestock Orientation, and review of our CART SOP’s.

 CART members are expected to attend monthly meetings, participate in required ongoing training and yearly exercises in order to remain prepared for deployment.
 We strongly recommend that all members gain first-hand experience in animal care and handling by volunteering at a local animal shelter, equestrian center or boarding facility.